Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

         - "<red>%player% won the prize <yellow>%reward%."
       # If the player has this permission, they don't get the broadcast.
       Permission: ""
+    # Settings related to rewards.
+    Rewards:
+      # Should a yes/no popup be made, to ask if they want to keep the prize?
+      Re-Roll-Spin: false
+      # Should there be a limit to how many times they can re-roll?
+      Permission:
+        # Should this be enabled?
+        Toggle: false
+        # This will define how many permissions will be registered to the server per crate.
+        # i.e. crazycrates.respin.crate_name.1-20
+        # It will simply register multiple permissions, so it shows up in things like LuckPerms.
+        Max-Cap: 20
   # Item the crate is in the GUI
   Item: "diamond"
   # The custom model data of the item, -1 is disabled.